 In addition, he has worked with some of the most important European and American ensembles for contemporary music, including Ensemble Modern, Musikfabrik, Ensemble Intercontemporain, Klangforum Wien, and London Sinfonietta.
 He was the recipient of the 2019 Ditson Conductor’s award, in recognition of his distinguished record of performing and championing contemporary American music.

-Lubman is founding Co-Artistic and Music Director of the NY-based Ensemble Signal.
-Since its debut in 2008, the Ensemble has performed over 180 concerts and co-produced ten recordings.
+Lubman is founding Co-Artistic Director and Conductor of the NY-based Ensemble Signal.
+Since its debut in 2008, the Ensemble has performed over 350 concerts and co-produced ten recordings.
 Their recording of Reich’s Music for 18 Musicians on harmonia mundi was awarded a Diapason d’or in June 2015 and appeared on the Billboard Classical crossover charts.

-Brad Lubman is on faculty at the Eastman School of Music and the Bang on a Can Summer Institute.
+He is also Professor of Conducting and Ensembles at the Eastman School of Music, as well as on the faculty at the Bang on a Can Summer Institute.